January 14, 2023

 Likewise, low magic is the kind of magic that a child would invent in their youth and perfect over the course of their life.
 Low, in this sense, means that one is going deep into the recesses of one's mind.
 In fact, two of the most influential modern figures in occultism, notorious Satanist Anton LaVey and psychologist Carl Jung, both recognized low magic as a kind of deep psychology.
 Jung even went further and claimed that alchemy was the predecessor of not only modern chemistry, but of psychoanalysis itself.

-High magic is often called ceremonial, ritual, or learned magic.
-Despite being ritual-centric, these rituals have historically consisted primarily of Goetia (conjuration of angels, demons, or djinn/genies) and Theurgy (the working with and becoming a deity).
+High magic is often called ceremonial magic, ritual magic, or learned magic.
+Despite being ritual-centric, these high magick rituals have historically consisted primarily of Goetia (conjuration of angels, demons, or djinn/genies) and Theurgy (the working with and becoming a deity).
 Both Goetic and Theurgic practices are methods of magic, rather than full-scale belief systems, that have both malicious and beneficial aspects.
 These practices can be expressed via a distinctively devotional character (right-hand path) or revolve around self-empowerment (left-hand path).
-For more about the differences between the Right- and Left-hand Paths, check out this blog article I wrote a while back.
+For more about the differences between the Right- and Left-hand Paths, check out this blog article I wrote a while back about An Introduction to Magic[k] and Alternative Belief Systems.

 High magic enjoyed a resurgence starting in the late 1800s and early 1900s as the Hermetic Order of the Golden Dawn grew popular and subsequently died out.
 The Golden Dawn was a magical system that blended elements of Christian and Jewish mysticism with elements from Freemasonry and the Tarot, seeking to unify all of the religions into one single framework.
 Although considered a dead system by many, the Golden Dawn has influenced Wicca and Thelema, and its legacy and impact cannot really be overstated.
 If this interests you, be aware that there are some legitimate groups (such as the Gnostic Christian Builders of the Adytum) but are drowned out by many pretenders to the Golden Dawn legacy who share the name but are only in it for the money.
 The Golden Dawn materials are entirely public domain, so anyone who has an interest in them ought to research them before spending money.

-Though a very subtle difference, it may help somewhat to think of a grimoire not as a "book of spells" (in the sense of how Wiccans generally maintain a personal Book of Shadows), but as a dictionary in which the components of spells are laid out.
+Though a very subtle difference, it may help somewhat to think of a grimoire not as a "book of spells" or “spellbook” (in the sense of how Wiccans generally maintain a personal Book of Shadows), but as a dictionary in which the components of spells are laid out.
 Many of the grimoires feature a fictitious version of King Solomon, and the operations described in these grimoires largely consisted of channeling the core essence of King Solomon to beg angels to come down to protect the magician while he (in these grimoires the magician was always assumed to be a man) is controlling demons to do things such as bring a loved one closer, or generate material wealth.
-A somewhat comprehensive list of grimoires, compiled by A. E. Waite (an early Golden Dawn member and the co-creator of the most widely recognized tarot deck in history, the Rider-Waite-Colman deck), can be found here.
+“The Book of Ceremonial Magic” is a somewhat comprehensive list of grimoires, compiled by A. E. Waite (an early Golden Dawn member and the co-creator of the most widely recognized tarot deck in history, the Rider-Waite-Colman deck).

 image: "Émile Bayard Summoning the Beloved Dead, Illustration from ‘Histoire de la magie’ (History of magic) by Paul Christian, Paris, 1870 ” - this supposedly represents Moina and MacGregor Mathers in Rites of Isis, a Hermetic Order of the Golden Dawn ritual

-So, now that we have a basic understanding of the differences between low and high magick, how can we use both in our practice?
+So, now that we have a basic understanding of the differences, how can we can use high magick and low magick both in our practice?
 Some techniques to get started with your own versions of blending the two are using the assumption of god-forms - a kind of Theurgical ritual that was inspired by Egyptian art, particularly the gods and goddesses having animal heads on human bodies- and transmutation.
 The following ritual, which I call “Le Défenseur du temps” (French for “The Defender of Time,” combines the two using a chronomancy (time magic) as its paradigm.

 In this ritual, the magician shall summon three entities — a dragon, a crab, and a phoenix — to assist in channeling their guardian angel.
 Although the term "angel" has modern connotations of a winged, androgynous human draped in white clothes, the term really just means "messenger" (coming from the Hebrew word מַלְאָךְ or mal’akh).
 This angel can be a personal, inspiring figure they look up to, or a version of yourself that you aspire to become.